filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 ## Propose and approve a transaction

-Any signer of the multisig wallet can propose a transaction.
-The proposer approves the transaction upon proposal.
-The transaction will only be executed when the amount of approvals received equals to the amount of required approvals(see the inspect the wallet session for getting the threshold).
+Any signer of the multisig wallet can _propose_ a transaction.
+The _proposer_ automatically approves the transaction upon proposal.
+The transaction will only be executed when the amount of approvals received equals to the amount of required approvals.
+A [multisig wallet can be inspected](#inspect-a-multisig-wallet) to get the number of required approvals.
 If the multisig wallet only requires one signer, then the transaction will be executed once the transaction is proposed.

 You can propose a transaction to a multisig wallet that you are a signer of by running